B0WEN-HU/B0WEN-HU.github.io/_posts/2019-07-28-GSoC-weekly-report-P2W4.md

 --------------------------

 ## Progress this week
+I am glad that I passed the second evaluation this week, I can not achieve this without the help of my mentor and community.
+I really appreciate it.

 I finished the general case of AXI-stream, using general block.
 You can find it [here](https://github.com/B0WEN-HU/gr-verilog/tree/axi-general) in a new branch named `axi-general`.
 In this block, there is no such assumption that the verilog module should be sync.
 But the `forecast` of the block is just as simple as follows.
 Should it be more sophisticated?

 ```c++